memfault/interrupt/_drafts/unittests-cpputest.md

 This is a reasonable start for our module.
 It could use more error checking, but the basics are there.
 Let's test things out.
-One thing to note is that we'll have to add the source files for littlefs, so we add those in our Makefile as shown below.
+One thing to note is that we'll have to add the source files for `littlefs`, so we add those in our Makefile as shown below.
 If we try to run the unit test without adding the source files, we run into linker errors telling us that symbols are missing.